NAVIGATION

 Information in the Orphan database

-Much of the material in the database, particularly for the girls who arrived to Sydney, NSW, is provided by the Board of Immigration in State Archives of New South Wales [SANSW] and appears on the ‘shipping lists’.
-This includes name, age, native place, parents’ names and whether alive and where living, orphan’s religion, whether they had relatives in the colony and if they had any complaints about the voyage.
+Much of the material in the database, particularly for the girls who arrived in Sydney, NSW, is provided by the Board of Immigration in the State Archives of New South Wales [SANSW] and appears on the ‘shipping lists’.
+This includes name, age, native place, parents’ names (whether alive and where living) orphan’s religion, whether they had relatives in the colony and if they had any complaints about the voyage.
 Religion, domestic skills and literacy is not usually available for those into Port Phillip.
-Other information, such as first employee, applied to those who came on the Earl Grey, Lady Peel, William and Mary, Lismoyne, Panama, Thomas Arbuthnot, Diadem, Derwent, Lady Kennaway, Eliza Caroline, Pemberton and New Liverpool is from enclosures in the Governor’s Despatches available on microfilm from the Mitchell Library and some from Public Record Office of Vitoria.
-This informaiton is slowly being added to the individual orphans’ entries on the website.
+Other information, such as first employee, applied to those who came on the Earl Grey, Lady Peel, William and Mary, Lismoyne, Panama, Thomas Arbuthnot, Diadem, Derwent, Lady Kennaway, Eliza Caroline, Pemberton and New Liverpool is from enclosures in the Governor’s Dispatches available on microfilm from the Mitchell Library and some from the Public Record Office of Victoria.
+This information is slowly being added to the individual orphans’ entries on the website.

-BG numbers relate to the Poor Law Union records held in National Archives of Ireland in Dublin [NAI], the Public Record Office of Northern Ireland in Belfast [PRONI] in Ireland or sometimes Poor Law Guardian Minute Books or Registers held in County Libraries throughout the Republic.
-These mainly appear here as extracts from workhouse indoor admission and discharge registers where these survive, which regrettably is few.
+BG numbers relate to the Poor Law Union records held in the National Archives of Ireland in Dublin [NAI], the Public Record Office of Northern Ireland in Belfast [PRONI] in Ireland or sometimes Poor Law Guardian Minute Books or Registers, which are held in County Libraries throughout the Republic.
+These mainly appear as extracts from workhouse indoor admission and discharge registers- regrettably few of these records survive.
 On rare occasions there are details about the workhouse orphan immigrants extracted from the Poor Law Union Guardian Minute books.
-Thus for Jane McAllister per Earl Grey, we know from the Armagh workhouse register BG2/G/2 Entry 868 that she was from Charlemont, Kinego near Amagh and was thinly clothed and destitute when she entered the workhouse.
+Thus, for Jane McAllister per Earl Grey, we know from the Armagh workhouse register BG2/G/2 Entry 868 that she was from Charlemont, Kinego near Amagh and was thinly clothed and destitute when she entered the workhouse.

 Im Cor refers to a letter in one of the five bundles at SRNSW 4/4635-4/4641 which is Immigration Correspondence, usually with the Immigration Agent’s office between 1844 and 1852.
 Often these are merely notes of the orphan being distributed throughout the colony such as to Maitland, Bathurst or Moreton Bay.
 On rarer occasions, the correspondence is extensive.
 For example see Margaret Devlin per Earl Grey in the database.